-The inspection found that the youths' clothing was appropriate for the weather and their clothing was clean.
-The youth had access to personal hygiene accessories such as shampoo, toothpaste, toothbrushes, deodorants, feminine products, and hairbrushes.
+The inspection found that the youth's clothing was appropriate for the weather and their clothing was clean.
+The youths had access to personal hygiene accessories such as shampoo, toothpaste, toothbrushes, deodorants, feminine products, and hairbrushes.

 Commissioners Inspection Regarding Visits: